lowRISC/opentitan/hw/ip/spi_host/README.md

 Issuing a command then consists of the following steps:
 1. Configure the IP to be compatible with each attached peripheral.
-The {{< regref "CONFIGOPTS" >}} multi-register holds separate sets of configuration settings, one for each CSB line.
+The {{#regref spi_host.CONFIGOPTS }} multi-register holds separate sets of configuration settings, one for each CSB line.
 In principle, the configuration of these device-specific options only needs to be done/performed once at initialization.

-2. Load the TX FIFO with the instructions and data to be transmitted to the remote device by writing to the {{< regref "TXDATA" >}} memory window.
+2. Load the TX FIFO with the instructions and data to be transmitted to the remote device by writing to the {{#regref spi_host.TXDATA }} memory window.
-3. Specify which device should receive the next command using the {{< regref "CSID" >}} register.
+3. Specify which device should receive the next command using the {{#regref spi_host.CSID }} register.
-4. Wait for {{< regref "STATUS.READY" >}} before continuing.
+4. Wait for {{#regref spi_host.STATUS.READY }} before continuing.
-5. Issue speed, direction, and length details for the next command segment using the {{< regref "COMMAND" >}} register.
+5. Issue speed, direction, and length details for the next command segment using the {{#regref spi_host.COMMAND }} register.
-If a command consists of multiple segments, then set {{< regref "COMMAND.CSAAT" >}} (Chip-select active after transaction) to one for all segments except the last one.
+If a command consists of multiple segments, then set {{#regref spi_host.COMMAND.CSAAT }} (Chip-select active after transaction) to one for all segments except the last one.
-Setting {{< regref "COMMAND.CSAAT" >}} to zero indicates the end of a transaction, prompting the IP to raise CSB at the end of the segment.
+Setting {{#regref spi_host.COMMAND.CSAAT }} to zero indicates the end of a transaction, prompting the IP to raise CSB at the end of the segment.

 6. Repeat steps 4 and 5 until all segments have been described.
-7. Read any peripheral response data from the RX FIFO by reading from the {{< regref "RXDATA" >}} memory window.
+7. Read any peripheral response data from the RX FIFO by reading from the {{#regref spi_host.RXDATA }} memory window.

 ### About Command Segments